hemanth0525/gitmorph-cli/README.md

-# GitMorph (gm)
+# GitMorph CLI

-GitMorph is a CLI tool designed to simplify Git operations and enhance developer productivity.
-It provides compact, user-friendly alternatives to standard Git commands and additional features to streamline your workflow.
+GitMorph CLI is an advanced Git operations and developer productivity tool that simplifies Git commands and provides additional features to enhance your development workflow.

 ## Installation

-To install GitMorph globally, run:
+To install GitMorph CLI globally, run:

 ```

 npm install -g gitmorph-cli

 ```

 ## Usage